-In collaboration with CECT, our lab aims to develop and characterize osteoblastic differentiation on polyHIPE scaffolds containing HA nanoparticles, and evaluate deployment variables of polyHIPE scaffolds and viability of hMSCs after encapsulation.
-Emulsion inks will be developed for the purpose of 3D printing, and the printed polyHIPE scaffolds will be characterized with regards to their ability in reproducing anatomical structures with improved mechanical properties and permeability.
+In collaboration with CECT, our lab aims to develop and characterize osteoblastic differentiation on polyHIPE scaffolds containing HA nanoparticles and evaluate deployment variables of polyHIPE scaffolds and viability of hMSCs after encapsulation.
+Emulsion inks will be developed for 3D printing, and the printed polyHIPE scaffolds will be characterized with regard to their ability in reproducing anatomical structures with improved mechanical properties and permeability.
 Finally, hMSC bioactivity will be assessed as a function of graft printing variables and distance from microprinted channels.